Last week we closed on the sale of our childhood home.

 got married and moved out.

-The large basement laundry room with the vintage checkered floor, those are vintage 60’s
+The large basement laundry room with the turquoise checkered floor, those are vintage 60’s

 original and used to be mom’s first kitchen while the upstairs was being built.